mangrovesdb/MangrovesDB/DOC.md

   - Private variables can only be accessed by functions within current smart contract
   - Nothing external can access
   - No derived smart contracts can access
+- SUM UP: The internal visibility modifier only allows functions in the current contract or those in derived contracts to access the modified variable’s contents.
+Public variables can be accessed in any smart contract, external variables are not accessible to local or derived functions, and private variables can only be accessed by functions in this contract.

 - In our previous solidity code example we had this contract:
 ```solidity